DamianRych/Reinforcement_Learning_Cart_Pole/README.md

 This is an itroduction to q learning and deep q learning The task is to balance a pen on a platfrom

-Make sure you have installed the 'gym' library
+Make sure you have installed the `gym` library